29 July 2022

 What is Data Governance?

-Data governance is defined as “the process of managing the availability, usability, integrity and security of the data in enterprise systems.”
-Simply put, data governance covers all the rules and processes that ensure company data’s organization, protection, and management.
+Data governance is the process of managing the availability, usability, integrity, and security of the data in enterprise systems.
+Simply put, data governance covers all the rules and processes that ensure organizational data’s structure, protection, and management.

-Indispensable for analytics, data enables your company to make better and more informed decisions.
-With proper data governance, data is more effective.
+Data is more effective with proper data governance: Data management is indispensable for analytics, and it enables your company to make better, more informed decisions.
 Additionally, good data governance ensures that the data you and your teams use is correct, consistent, and accessible to the right people in the company.

 Data governance enables you to:

-• Gather data from across the enterprise and get a global view of it;
+• Gather data from across the enterprise to get a global view

-• Ensure data compliance or compliance with data protection laws and regulations;
+• Ensure compliance with data protection laws and regulations

-Without effective data governance, companies run the risk of running into data consistency issues, which in turn results in unreliable enterprise and business intelligence reporting.
+Without effective data governance, companies run the risk of data consistency issues, which in turn results in unreliable enterprise and business intelligence reporting.

 Do you need a data governance strategy?

-If you are concerned about any of the following issues, then implementing a data governance strategy is the solution for your business:
+If you are concerned about any of the following issues, then implementing a data governance strategy can help your business:

-• You need to make data-driven decisions to keep up with the competition.
+• Make data-driven decisions to keep up with competition

-• New security regulations require stricter control of your data.
+• Keep up with security regulations requires strict control of your data

 The first step to establishing data governance is knowing where the company’s data is stored and identifying it.
 Next, you can look at its lifecycle within the enterprise: What is the use of the data?
 How is it transformed?
 By whom?